 Stating the obvious, the Rutt organ at St Albans is not a Wurlitzer and therefore it cannot be expected to sound like one.
 It has to be judged on its own terms rather than by Wurlitzer norms.
 There must be few places in the world where two theatre pipe organs are installed side by side as at this venue, enabling a player to exchange one console for the other and make direct comparisons in a matter of seconds - a rare and remarkable experience.

 Much the same applies to the two virtual pipe organs which have been created from the respective sample sets.
 The Rutt Tibias in particular are engaging to play though quite different to those of the Wurlitzer, having what I can only describe as an almost bell-like sound in the upper register when tremulated, and this seems to have been captured in the simulation.
 On the other hand I would judge the Vox Humana rank to be less successful than that on the Wurlitzer.
 The characteristic vocal formants of all Vox's tend to fade higher in the compass, but this seems more pronounced for the Rutt rank.
 However it is possible this merely reflected the state of the pipework when I recorded the samples and it might have been altered since.
-When developing a sample set of any organ you spend untold hours working up-close and personal to the sounds of individual pipes, and as a result I have gained the impression that there is more of a lingering flavour of the traditional church organ in the Rutt voices than in those of the Wurlitzer - who did not build church organs anyway.
+When developing a sample set of any organ you spend untold hours working up-close and personal to the sounds of individual pipes, and as a result I have gained the impression that there is more of a lingering flavour of the traditional church organ in the Rutt voices than in those of the Wurlitzer - who built relatively few church organs anyway.
 To some extent the same applies to Compton theatre organs in my opinion, since to me these also have a distinct and slightly 'churchy' voice of their own which could not be mistaken for a Wurlitzer.

 The recordings below might give some idea of what the Rutt organ sounds like.
 Unfortunately much of the best light music in the theatre organ repertoire is still in copyright so one has to fall back on the lighter classical or Victorian/Edwardian music hall genres, which greatly restricts the options.
 Among other effects the recordings demonstrate the Rutt Tibias when played as single notes and in chords, and they also show that the ambience of the empty theatre at St Albans has been captured quite well.